 Do you get charged for paying off a loan early?

-Exactly how much these fees are for your loan will be detailed in the loan documents that you’ll receive before you sign your agreement.
+The exact cost of these fees will be detailed in your loan documentation, which you’ll receive before you sign your agreement.

 What are the benefits of paying off a loan early?

-The main benefit of paying off a loan early, of course, is that you could save yourself some money in interest.
-This isn’t the only benefit though, here are some of the others:
+The main benefit of paying off a loan early is that you may save yourself some money in interest.
+There are other potential benefits too:

 - your credit rating may improve, as the debt will be classed as ‘satisfied’ on your credit report